delta-incubator/delta-sharing-rs/sandbox/README.md

-Kotosiro Sharing Server Python Sandbox
+Delta Sharing Server Python Sandbox
 ==============================

- This directory contains code snippets and notebooks to test the functionality of Kotosiro Sharing Server, primarily for checking connectivity between cloud service backends.
+ This directory contains code snippets and notebooks to test the functionality of Delta Sharing server, primarily for checking connectivity between cloud service backends.

 Setup